 Aligned with the commencement of this year’s Milan Design Week, legendary Italian ceramics-maker Bitossi has unveiled The Bitossi Archive Museum near Florence.
 Presenting to the public about 7000 pieces of ceramics, produced over the 100 years since the company’s founding in 1921, the facility is a result of the “museumisation” of the industrial archive of Bitossi.
 It celebrates a legacy of craftsmanship, research and innovation, and the brand’s many collaborations with great names in design, from Ettore Sottsass and Nathalie Du Pasquier to Bethan Laura Wood and, most recently, French artist Pierre Marie.

 Designed by architect Luca Cipelletti, founder of Milan-based firm AR.CH.IT, the Bitossi Archive Museum covers an area of over 1500 square metres at the brand’s historical headquarters in Montelupo Fiorentino.
 Occupying space once utilised for production, the museum preserves the original structure of the premises.
-The architect leant into existing industrial features to organise the exhibition according to a stratification principle, “where the narration is contextualised in an environment capable of generating multiple levels of interpretation,” explains the Bisotti team.
+The architect leant into existing industrial features to organise the exhibition according to a stratification principle, “where the narration is contextualised in an environment capable of generating multiple levels of interpretation,” he explains.

 Bitossi Archive Museum in Florence by AR.CH.IT